Scavhub/XssPy-python3/README.md

-# XssPy - Web Application XSS Scanner
-A tool by Fsecurify
+A tool by Fsecurify, updated by Scavhub (notawalrus_3 on discord)

 Author: Faizan Ahmad
 https://pk.linkedin.com/in/faizan-ahmad-015964118